jekyllgrim/ZScript_Basics/08_Pointers_and_casting.md

         {
             if (tracer && tracer.health > 0) //check that tracer exists and is alive
             {
-                tracer.A_StartSound("caco/active"); //play Cacodemon "wake up" sound on the tracer tracer.A_SetTranslation("BabyAngry"); //change translation, as defined in TRNSLATE tracer.speed *= 2; //multiply tracer's speed by 2 tracer.floatspeed*= 1.5; //multiply tracer's floatspeed by 1.5 tracer.bNOPAIN = true; //set tracer's NOPAIN flag to true }
+                tracer.A_StartSound("caco/active"); //play Cacodemon's "wake up" sound on the tracer tracer.A_SetTranslation("BabyAngry"); //change translation of the tracer
+                tracer.speed *= 2; //multiply tracer's speed by 2
+                tracer.floatspeed *= 1.5; //multiply tracer's floatspeed by 1.5
+                tracer.bNOPAIN = true; //set tracer's NOPAIN flag to true }
         }
         goto super::Death; //continue to default Cacodemon death }
 }
 ```